microsoft/xlang/DesignNotes/LDN05 - Platform Abstraction Layer.md

 | XLANG_POINTER            | *sourceString* was **NULL** and *length* was non-zero. |
 #### Remarks
 Use this function to create a *fast-pass* string.
-Unlike a string created by [XlangCreateString](#xlangcreatestring), the lifetime of the backing buffer is not managed by Langworthy.
+Unlike a string created by [XlangCreateString](#xlangcreatestring), the lifetime of the backing buffer is not managed by Xlang.
 The caller allocates *sourceString* on the stack frame, together with an uninitialized [XlangStringHeader](#xlangstringheader), to avoid a heap allocation.
 The caller must ensure that *sourceString* and the contents of *header* remain unchanged during the lifetime of the attached **XlangString**.